My Style of Yoga

 Props are important in my practice.
 I do encourage you to get as many of the listed props as you can afford, as they will greatly elevate your practice, provide you with more support, sense of safety and comfort.
 Coziness is key, have with you as many blankets, pillows and other padding options as you can or want.

-I will aim to provide many options during class, depending if you have the specific prop, have something else to use in its place, or nothing at all.
+I aim to provide many options during class, depending if you have the specific prop, have something else to use in its place, or nothing at all.

 Mat: A mat provides you with cushioning against the floor and a stable base with some grip.
 I use this one and like it, but any cheaper kind would do just as well, and a towel would also do the trick.

 Blocks: I use blocks in so many ways, for support and elevation.
-There aren’t really substitutes for them and they do come handy in all classes, so I would suggest you get a pair.
+There aren’t really substitutes for them and they do come handy in most classes, so I would suggest you get a pair.
 Many affordable options are available online.

 Cozy attire: Wear whatever is comfortable to you and allows for movement.
 I personally favor sweatpants but any other loose or flexible bottom will do.
 We likely won’t move fast enough for you to get hot, so you can have coverage or layers for your top.
 I like my feet to stay warm so I almost always practice with socks.